Spirituality and Racial Healing: Embracing Truth, Justice, and Restoration

 • Adaptations for virtual groups

-• Direct access to program staff for support
+• Direct access to program staff for ongoing support

-Books are an additional cost and available for purchase in the bookstore.
+• Books are an additional cost and may be purchased separately through the bookstore.

 Register